CARA-ch/emed-service-guide/docs/chemed/index.md

 !!! tip

-    This format is not yet supported by the eMedication service but will be in the future.
+    This format is the only one supported by the eMedication service since January, 2023.